guilhermeestrela/neighborhood-app/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Dependencies

+This project uses Google Maps API to show the map.
+And use Foursquare API to get the list of restaurants and the details of the selected one.